rafeco/simpledeployer/README.md

 Next you'll need to set up authentication for the application.
 SimpleDeployer taps into basic authentication to keep track of which user has run a deployment.
 The `.htaccess` file already has an authentication realm set up.
-You'll just need to generate the user file using `htpasswd`.
+You'll need to generate the user file using `htpasswd`.
 Read the man page for details.

+You'll also need to specify the full path to your password file in .htaccess.
+The relative path that's in there by default will not work.

 Adding a New Application
 ------------------------